Image © ITV Studios, 1969

 Gwen Nelson

-Character & Episode: Mrs Holloway in The Trouble with Women
+Character & Episode: Mrs Holloway in The Trouble With Women

 Born: 30/06/1901, Muswell Hill, London, England (as Gwendoline Alexandra Nelson)